Thinning: When, Why and How to Thin Your Sprouts

 At a Glance

-The number of sprouts you select to keep growing in each yCube is based on plant type
+The number of sprouts you keep depends on plant type

 Keep 1 sprout for leafy greens, lettuces, fruiting plants and large flowers